DavOstx7/timepkg/README.md

 ### Guardian

-Guardian is a decorator which extends the timekeeper functionality.
-It uses epoch timestamp to measure execution time and save metadata.
-It can also guard against specific exceptions, as its name indicates:
+Guardian is a decorator, which extends the functionality of Timekeeper.
+It uses epoch timestamps (system clock) to measure execution time and save metadata.
+It can also guard against specific exceptions and ensure graceful exit:

 ```python
 import time